Climate and Average Weather Year Round in Raleigh North Carolina, United States

 Raleigh experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.5 months, from May 19 to October 3, during which time the comfort level is muggy, oppressive, or miserable at least 21% of the time.
-The muggiest day of the year is July 25, with muggy conditions 86% of the time.
+The month with the most muggy days in Raleigh is July, with 25.4 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable